ub-math/exam_guides/docs/index.md

         <h4>Zoom device setup</h4>
         <p>Your Zoom device must use the front-facing (selfie) camera for the Zoom meeting (so that the screen is
           facing
           towards you).
-          Additionally, it must be positioned in the landscape mode and tilted so that Zoom receives a clear view
+The device must be positioned in the landscape mode and placed about 4 ft (120 cm) away from your work area and about 10 inches (20 cm) above the work surface.
+It must receive a clear view
           of:

         <ul>